jce-il/sw-modeling-2016b-uml/README.md

 The models should be simple but not too simplistic!
 Using some non trivial UML constructs.

 - Format: Each part has a separte markdown page including XMI files and image files
+- Remark: you should add markdown pages for the different parts.

 - **Submission dates**: 3 parts, each successive weeks, by pull request